 Our Natural pH

 Our skin is an incredibly delicate organ, which should always be treated with special care.
 This is why it’s important to note that an adult’s normal pH level is usually a 5.5, while a baby’s begins at 7.
 Like every other organ in the body, your skin will function best in its ideal environment and optimal pH level.
-Especially when it comes to your newborn and infant, it’s important to keep the skin at a balanced level as it will help prevent irritation and other skin conditions, while still in early development.
+Especially when it comes to your newborn and infant, it’s significant to keep the skin at a balanced level as it will help prevent irritation and other skin conditions, while still in early development.

 Just like coffee, our skin tends to be acidic.
 From a scale of 1 to 14, anything below a pH level of 7 is considered acidic, and anything above as alkaline.
 Soaps, toners, and even moisturizers can all affect the skin’s natural pH level if they are not pH-balanced.
 The good news is that we have something called an “acidic mantle” which works to protect the skin from harmful bacteria with its acidic properties.

 Certain ingredients found in skincare products such as alcohol may cause the skin to dry out and lose its pH balance.
 It’s critical to note these pH-disturbing ingredients and to look for labels like, “pH-balanced”.
-Considering you are also making choice for your little ones, it’s important to be extra cautious when choosing baby products such as body wash or moisturizers.
+Considering you are also making a choice for your little ones, it’s important to be extra cautious when choosing baby products such as body wash or moisturizers.